tex2e/git-tools/README.md

 It downloads source code and compile them. finally, install them in `~/picnic-tools`.
 Note: this is tested only **Ubuntu** terminal.

+Git requires 4 packages, curl, expat, openssl and zlib.
+First, picnic installs these 4 packages.
+Next, installs Git.
+So these 4 packages can be also used in the terminal.

 ## Getting Started